awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-create-mw.md

 + Automation workflows by using Systems Manager Automation
 + Functions by using AWS Lambda
 + State machines by using AWS Step Functions
-**Note**
-The AWS Systems Manager console does not currently support running Step Functions\.
-To register this type of task, you must use the AWS CLI\.
-For examples of how to create, configure, and update a Maintenance Window by using the AWS CLI, see the [Systems Manager Maintenance Window Tutorials \(AWS CLI\)](maintenance-windows-tutorials.md)\.

 **To create a Maintenance Window \(console\)**